Max is a result oriented SaaS sales and business development professional, with a blend of marketing, customer development, and leadership skills.

 Media monitoring is often focused on brand mentions.
 It is good to identify and analyze all of the mentions of your brand, but don’t be myopic.
 You also want to understand larger trends that impact your brand’s industry, your buyer’s role, and business as a whole.
 The most effective pitches are tied to a broader story, so you need to understand what’s happening across the board.

 Communicating your efforts and results to business leadership is absolutely necessary, manually creating reports is not.
-It’s 2015, your PR software should provide beautifully designed, interactive reports that include impact and activity analysis.
+Your PR software should provide beautifully designed, interactive reports that include impact and activity analysis.
 Your time should be spent on strategy and execution, not manipulating spreadsheets and slides.

 If you recognize any of these bad habits, don’t fret.
 You are not alone, but do take the opportunity to let go of ineffective behaviors and embrace positive change.